LaunchCodeEducation/lchs/src/chapters/dictionaries/exercises.rst

 Exercises: Dictionaries
 =======================

-If your teacher uses a repl.it or Trinket *classroom*, follow the links in your account to access the starter code file.

-If you are NOT enrolled in either type of classroom, use the editors below to complete the exercises.

 If your teacher added you to a :ref:`repl.it classroom <replit-classroom-assignments>` or a :ref:`Trinket course <trinket-course-assignments>`, login to your account to access the starter code for each exercise.